JakeBoord/cs102-F2020-lab2-jakeb/writing/reflection.md

-# Reflection by Add Your Name Here
+# Reflection by Add Jacob Boord

 ## Using two fenced code blocks, please display two correct outputs from running your program